sharqi12/AndroidApp/README.md

 * Load text from file
 * Camera operations that lets you take a picture
 * Network communication - opens Google site
-* Barometer showing cuurent atmospheric pressure
+* Barometer showing current atmospheric pressure

 ## Setup
 Clone the repo, open the project in Android Studio, hit "Run".
 Done!